-I recently travelled to Alcúdia in Mallorca for our holiday.
+I recently travelled on a family holiday to Alcúdia in Mallorca.
 When I was younger I went there so this time was completely different.
 We couldn’t wait to be in the sunshine (a different kind to sunny Salford at the minute).
 The thought of a week away to relax, have fun and make the most of a nice break just made us all the more excited.

 It was our first time flying with Jet2 and oh my… the wait.
 Departing from Manchester Airport, Jet2 boarded us on the plane later than what the screen said and then we had to sit on the plane for a slot to fly out.
 It was a total of an hour delay.
 And then coming home we felt like no one wanted to let us know when we were getting on the plane.
 I think that was only a difference of 15 minutes for take off though.
 The crew on board were lovely.

 We stayed at Alcúdia Beach and as you probably already gathered its nearby to the beach but not on the beach.
 It’s close to the shops, pubs & bars (especially the ones just over the bridge by the river), restaurants and public transport into the old town, the port and bus to Palma.
 It was basic in some ways but it had everything that you pay for.
 The only downfall was the lack of options of food in the evening for children.
 And it also would be been good if there was entertainment specifically for children.

 We couldn’t complain though – we were half board so made the most of the food there for breakfast and tea.
 Obviously – we love food!
 At breakfast they had everything – cereal, pancakes, fruit, sausages, bacon, fried eggs, scrambled egg, boiled eggs, beans, the lot.
 For drinks there were many options again: water, milkshake, orange juice, apple juice, pineapple juice and a range of hot drinks.
 If you are looking to stay here you have to pay for your drinks in the evening (or so we did on half board).

 There’s even more to say